On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

 \subsection{Homology class associated to a pair of pants}

-The product on symplectic cohomology is defined in terms of counting inhomogeneous pseudo-holomorphic maps of pairs of pants into $U$.
+The product on symplectic cohomology is defined in terms of counting inhomogeneous pseudo-holomorphic maps of pairs of pants into $M$, the completion of the domain $\overline{U}'$.
+For the rest of this section we will identify $M$ and $U$.
 The punctures of the pairs of pants map asymptotically to periodic orbits of the Hamiltonian function.
-To each such map one can associate a relative homology class: if $\gamma_1,\dots, \gamma_2, and \gamma_3$ are periodic orbits, and $u : S \to U$ is a map contributing to the coefficient of $\gamma_3$ in the product of $\gamma_1$ and $\gamma_2$, we obtain a relative homology class
+To each such map one can associate a relative homology class: if $\gamma_1$, $\gamma_2$, and $\gamma_3$ are periodic orbits, and $u : S \to U$ is a map contributing to the coefficient of $\gamma_3$ in the product of $\gamma_1$ and $\gamma_2$, we obtain a relative homology class

 This class is awkward to work with, since the space it lives in depends on the periodic orbits under consideration, but it is possible to promote it to an absolute homology class in a compactification.
 Let $Y$ be a fixed compactification of $U$ by a cycle of rational curves as before.
 Letting $C = \gamma_1\cup\gamma_2\cup \gamma_3$ The exact sequence of the pair $(Y,C)$ is